Kilo vs The Things Stack: which LoRaWAN network server should you choose?

 AI assistant that acts, with confirmation gates

-3D digital building twin (editor, DXF import) ✓ 60+ object catalog
+3D digital building twin (editor, DXF import) ✓ Built-in editor, 60+ objects, live sensor binding

-Free tier 5 devices, full app layer Discovery: 10 devices / 10 gateways (LNS only); Sandbox: non-commercial, fair-use capped
+Free tier 5 devices, unlimited gateways — full application layer Discovery: 10 devices / 10 gateways (network layer only); Sandbox: non-commercial, fair-use capped

 Entry paid plan €25/mo (25 devices) Standard tier (pricing via their site)